 3. Track employee hours and benefits

 When you have set up an employee on your payroll, you will need to start tracking their hours and the benefits they accrue.
 This can be done using timekeeping software or a physical timesheet that employees fill out every day.
-It’s important that you let employees know what day their timesheet needs to be submitted in order to run the payroll on time.
+It’s important that you let employees know what day their timesheet needs to be submitted to run the payroll on time.

 4. Getting approvals for time

 On the last day of the pay period, employees need to approve their time to ensure it is accurate.
 If you’re using software, there is typically a place where employees can go and approve it.
-For physical timesheets, employees will need to sign and date it.
+For physical timesheets, employees will need to sign and date them.

 5. Calculating paycheck amounts and withholdings